lanudo2013/deviget-demo/README.md

 ## Release deployment ##

 The app was deployed on heroku cloud platform from built sources and running a http-server instance.
 The app can be accessed at https://deviget-demo.herokuapp.com/ .
+The app were tested in the following browsers: Chrome 88.0, Firefox 83.0 and Opera 74.0.

 ## Future tasks pending ##
 1. Create tests for handling exceptions that may arise from a http request or running statements on the IndexedDB.